 When shopping for a dog food, you should look for the following vitamins and minerals:

-Protein is the primary building block of skin and fur.
-A dog food that’s low in protein may lead to dry skin and a brittle coat.
+Animal protein is the primary building block of skin and a healthy coat.
+A dog food that’s low in animal protein may lead to dry skin and a brittle coat.
 Fur that’s prone to breaking and dry, flaky skin can contribute to shedding.

 Some dogs don’t do well on very high-protein diets, but many dogs will thrive on diets with high protein levels.

-Look for whole meats (no by-product or meal) along with fruits and vegetables.
+Make sure to look for quality ingredients such as whole meats (no by-product or meal) along with fruits and vegetables.

 Why are some dog foods so much cheaper than others?
 It’s because they contain filler ingredients that don’t add any nutritional value.
 You need to feed your dog more kibble to get the same nutrition, and more kibble equals more poop.

-Expensive diets usually contain fewer fillers, and you can often feed your dog less.
+Expensive diets usually contain fewer fillers and quality ingredients, and you can often feed your dog less.
 This helps even out the cost and may reduce how much your dog poops.

 Dog food that reduces shedding is highly nutritious as the nutrients listed above are required to strengthen skin and hair.
 In addition, with a high-quality dog food, your dog’s overall health may improve.
 You may notice your dog has more energy and better poop.